-Little Ireland came about after I’d been researching my family tree.
-It was late 2007 when I started.
-I knew I had mostly Irish background but not sure of the exact locations where they lived.
+Little Ireland came about after I’d been researching my family tree in late 2007.
+I knew I had Irish background but not sure of the exact locations where they lived.
 The Local Studies Library in South Shields was a great source for information.
 The filing system with the old press cuttings and the brilliant photographs by Amy Flagg and James Cleet of Tyneside in the 1930’s.
 The area’s where some of my family lived after travelling from Ireland.

 Over the next few weeks I filmed interviews with people who had Irish relatives.
 For one interview I arranged to talk to singer Leo Connolly at his home in Jarrow.
 I turned up, knocked on the door but got no answer.
 I knocked again and heard someone in the house.
 I looked through the front window and there they were.
 Two blokes with acoustic guitars and Leo in the middle singing his heart out.
 That was Little Ireland right there.

 Gary Alikivi August 2018.